apannala13/LambdaETL/README.md

 Stream:

-Websocket -> Kafka Producer -> Flink consumer -> Cassandra DB for writes -> Snowflake for analytics
+Websocket -> Kafka Producer -> Flink consumer -> Cassandra DB for writes

 Ochestrated with Docker and Kubernetes.